bitquery/graphql-docs/docs/Examples/smartcontractEvents/smart-contract-events-api.md

 # Smart contract event API

-Our Smart contract event API allows you access to parsed smart contract events and arguments for all the blockchains we support.
+Our Smart contract event API allows you access parsed smart contract events and arguments for all the blockchains we support.

 ## All Smart contract event for a blockchain